Contents:

 2. What is a domain name registrant?

 A domain name registrant is the organisation or individual that has registered the domain name.
-For edu.au, the registrant does not own the domain name, but holds a licence to the exclusive use of that name for a specified registration or licence period.
-The registrant has the option to renew the licence at the end of each licence period, subject to continuing to meet the eligibility and allocation requirements under policy.
+A registrant does not own the domain name but holds a licence to the exclusive use of that name for a specified registration or licence period.

-As the domain name is considered to be a licence, the registrant must be a legal entity.
+As the domain name is a licence, the registrant must be a legal entity.

 3. What is a domain name registrar?

 A domain name registrar is an organisation that manages the allocation and registration of domain names.
-Registrars are accredited or authorised by the policy authority or regulatory body for the associated domain name space, and must operate in accordance with the guidelines of that designated authority.
-For .au and edu.au, the designated authorities are .au Domain Administration Ltd (auDA) and the .edu.au Advisory Committee (eAC).
+In Australia, registrars are accredited or authorised to operate by the .au Domain Administration Ltd (auDA), in accordance with its licensing rules and policies.

-Education Services Australia Ltd (ESA) is the sole authorised registrar for edu.au.
+Education Services Australia Ltd (ESA) was appointed by the ministers of Education as the sole authorised registrar for the edu.au namespace.

 4. What is a domain name registry?